luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 	acts/buffs: the new definition and redefinition of acts/buffs for this scenario, compared to those in common_acts.json.
 For detailed format of definition, refer to common_acts.json above.
 	initialBuffs: describes the buffs that the intruder or the defender already have at the start of the game. name: the name of the buff. length: for how many rounds the buff will last. length == -1 means the buff will be there from the start till the end; length > 0 means the buff will be there for the first rounds; length == 0 is erroneous.
 	AI: an array of action patterns that AI will follow.
 		pattern: an array of acts characterizes this action pattern.
 When the pattern is chosen, AI will firstly guarantee the acts are all learnt (could take multiple rounds).
-Then, if the resource is enough, AI will apply this acts in sequence in one round.
+Then, if the resource is enough, AI will apply these acts in sequence in one round.
 If the resource is insufficient for all the acts, AI will wait, until the necessary resource is obtained.
 The acts in the pattern are usually supposed to be a combo.
 		chance: the chance that AI will choose this pattern out of all others.
 Note that if any of the acts in the pattern is not unlocked yet, the pattern is considered lock, and AI will ignore the pattern.
-	The sum of the percentages of all the action pattern can exceed 1.
+	The sum of the percentages of all the action patterns can exceed 1.
 This is because for each turn, AI will only consider the unlocked patterns.
 The sum of unlocked action patterns can also exceeds 1.
-In this case, the patterns will consumes the chances in sequence, meaning that the last patterns may suffer their chance decreased.
+In this case, the patterns will consume the chances in sequence, meaning that the last patterns may suffer their chance decreased.
 This is understandable and even useful, in the sense that one can make use of this effect to reduce AI's likely hood to perform some acts that are designed for the earlier stages.
 	scripts: It's an array of scripts, each following this format:
 		round: the script will be activated at the start of this round
 		dialogues: the dialogues to display:
-			name: the name to be displayed for the speacker of the dialogue
+			name: the name to be displayed for the speaker of the dialogue
 			portrait: the portrait of the speacker
 			dialogue: the (multi-page)dialogue to display.
 Use "\^{}" to delimit pages.
 		newActs: arrays of acts to be unlocked.
-First array for the intruder, and second array for the defender
+First array for the intruder and second array for the defender
 		shouldApply: (should be specified only for player¡¯s rounds) it¡¯s an array of act names.
-It enforces the player to apply the those acts in the designated round.
+It enforces the player to apply those acts in the designated round.
 If the player has not applied all the acts in the round, the ¡±End turn¡± button will be locked.
 This functionality is useful for the tutorial section, to force the player try out newly taught acts.
 Nevertheless, this functionality reduces player¡¯s freedom,